JoniGG/JustUp-MQL-Framework/libraries_readme/Class-Screenshot.md

 ## Code Example
 _What does this code do?_
-This code will take a chart screenshot, print the full path of the screenshot taken and delete the screenshot taken after 10 seconds.
+This code will take 2 screenshots and print the last one's full path.

 **Requirement Setup**
 1. None